 Professors of Spanish who teach in the MA program are available to respond to general questions regarding the graduate program.
-However, it is recommended that MA Spanish students meet with Graduate Program Coordinator, Dr. Gloria Medina-Sancho, at least once each semester to review their progress toward the degree.
-Send an email to her at gmedina@csufresno.edu for an appointment.
+However, it is recommended that MA Spanish students meet with Graduate Program Coordinator, Dr. Debbie Ávila, at least once each semester to review their progress toward the degree.
+Send an email to her at deavila@csufresno.edu for an appointment.